 One of the main differences that sets social media marketing apart from other forms of advertising is that it is a one-on-one experience, instead of one-to-many.
 It is a far more personal type of marketing that requires careful nurturing and management of your community to achieve the desired results.

-For realtors, community management is achieved through talking with your audience, instead of talking at them.
+For estate agents, community management is achieved through talking with your audience, instead of talking at them.
 Agencies want to engage their audience in a conversation, instead of just throwing promotional material their way and hoping it works.
-Buying, selling or leasing a new home is a major decision for people, and they want to know that their property journey will be in safe hands.
+Buying, selling or renting a new home is a major decision for people and they want to know that their property journey will be in safe hands.
 If your agency’s social media approach is entirely one-sided, then people are not likely to place their trust in your care.

 There is a lot of hard work that goes into creating and executing an effective social media marketing strategy.
-You need to consider your real estate agency’s target market, platform, content streams, posting schedule, and community management to best optimise your business’ reach and engagement on social media.
+You need to consider your estate agency’s target market, platform, content streams, posting schedule and community management to best optimise your business’ reach and engagement on social media.